leetcode-python-java/leetcode-python-java/README.md

 ```
 `YourProject::Application` will become the `Rails.app_class`.

-You may have a question: how we reach this file (`./config/application.rb`)?
+You may have a question: how does rails enter this file (`./config/application.rb`)?

 Let's look back to `config.ru` to see the first line of this file `require_relative 'config/environment'`.